Eastern Air Lines Flight 401: Rescue and aftermath

-Robert "Bud" Marquis (1929–2008), a local airboat pilot, was out frog gigging with Ray Dickinsin when they witnessed the crash.
+Robert Marquis (1929–2008), a local airboat pilot, was out frog gigging with Ray Dickinsin when they witnessed the crash.
 The two men rushed to rescue survivors.
 Marquis received burns to his face, arms and legs—a result of spilled jet fuel from the crashed TriStar—but continued shuttling people in and out of the crash site that night and the next day.
-For his efforts, thirty-five years after the crash, he received the Humanitarian Award from the National Air Disaster Alliance/Foundation and the "Alumitech – Airboat Hero Award" from the American Airboat Search and Rescue Association.
+For his efforts, 35 years after the crash, he received the Humanitarian Award from the National Air Disaster Alliance/Foundation and the "Alumitech – Airboat Hero Award" from the American Airboat Search and Rescue Association.

-In all, 75 people survived the crash—67 of the 163 passengers and 8 of the 10 flight attendants.
+In all, 75 people survived the crash—67 of the 163 passengers and eight of the ten flight attendants.
 Despite their own injuries, the surviving flight attendants were credited with helping other survivors and several quick-thinking actions, such as warning survivors of the danger of striking matches due to jet fuel in the swamp water, as flashlights were not part of the standard equipment on commercial airliners at the time, and singing Christmas carols to keep up morale and draw the attention of rescuers.
-Of the cockpit crew, only Repo survived the initial crash, along with Donadeo, who was in the avionics bay with Repo at the moment of impact.
+Of the cockpit crew, only Repo and Donadeo survived the initial crash; both were in the avionics bay at the moment of impact.
 Stockstill was killed on impact, while Loft died in the wreckage of the flight deck before he could be transported to hospital.
 Repo was evacuated to hospital, but later died from his injuries.
 Donadeo, the lone survivor of the four flight-deck occupants, recovered from his injuries.